-This article is written by Satyaki Deb, an LL.M.
-(IP) candidate from the Rajiv Gandhi School of Intellectual Property Law, IIT Kharagpur.
+This article was written by Satyaki Deb and further updated by Pujari Dharani.
 This article provides an exhaustive case analysis of the landmark case of Indra Sawhney v.
 Union of India (1992) and an overview of the subsequent precedent case laws related to reservation from an analytical viewpoint.

 Introduction

-The nine-judge bench case of Indra Sawhney v.
-Union of India (1992) is a case that got written in stone by the Indian judiciary and is both blessed and cursed, perhaps to eternally witness the dynamic power play and friction of political opportunism, pro-reservation and anti-reservation sentiments in India.
-This landmark case was the miracle child of Indian judicial pragmatism, conceived at the backdrop of nationwide chaos and violent protests against the implementation of the infamous Mandal Commission Report’s 27 percent quota for the socially and educationally backward classes (SEBCs) in all the central government jobs and public institutions.
-This article attempts to portray this three decades old landmark case law in a simplified manner and analyse the same at the altar of transformative constitutionalism, succeeding landmark Supreme Court cases on reservation and the present day’s socio-political stage.
+The nine-judge bench case of Indra Sawhney & Ors. v.
+Union of India & Ors.
+(1992) is a case that got written in stone by the Indian judiciary and is both blessed and cursed, perhaps to eternally witness the dynamic power play and friction of political opportunism, pro-reservation and anti-reservation sentiments in India.
+This landmark case was the miracle child of Indian judicial pragmatism, conceived at the backdrop of nationwide chaos and violent protests against the implementation of the infamous Mandal Commission Report’s 27 per cent quota for the socially and educationally backward classes (SEBCs) in all the central government jobs and public institutions.
+This article attempts to portray this three-decades-old landmark case law in a simplified manner and analyses the same at the altar of transformative Constitutionalism, succeeding landmark Supreme Court cases on the reservation and the present day’s socio-political stage.

 Download Now